 Runners may find that running twice a day is mentally draining.

-Instead of enjoying the feeling of accomplishment after finishing a morning run, for example, a runner may be so focused on the second run that some of the mental benefits of running may be lost.
+For example, instead of enjoying the feeling of accomplishment after finishing a morning run, a runner may be so focused on the second run that some of the mental benefits of running may be lost.

-Running twice a day may also feel burdensome, which can result in less satisfaction with running overall and even overtraining.
+Running twice a day may also feel burdensome, resulting in less satisfaction with running overall and even overtraining.

-Therefore, running double runs could potentially be problematic from this standpoint.
+Therefore, running double sessions could potentially be problematic from this standpoint.

 Some runners may find two shorter runs are easier to fit into the day than one longer run, but other runners may find that carving out time for two runs, no matter how long they are, nearly impossible.